 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to around $55K per year.
-The largest fraction of The Vanguard Group people (38 percent) have been working for one to four years and earn approximately $47K annually on average.
+Respondents who have been working for five to nine years make approximately $55K annually on average.
+The largest slice of the The Vanguard Group workforce (38 percent) has been working for one to four years and earns, on average, around $47K per year.

 Certifications and Degrees

 Chartered Financial Analysts have significantly higher pay than non-accredited workers at approximately $60K per year.
 Becoming an Uniform Combined State Law Holder can certainly pay off here; those folks make $57K on average.
 Employees who have a Bachelor of Science in Business Administration make the most here, hauling in $64K annually.